-Apache Hadoop is a framework designed to work with huge amount of data sets across computer clusters using MapReduce programming model.
+Hadoop is a framework designed to work with huge amounts of data sets across computer clusters using the MapReduce programming model.

-Apache Spark is an open source cluster computing framework generally used for large-scale data processing.
+Spark is an open-source cluster computing framework generally used for large-scale data processing.

 Apache Spark and Apache Hadoop have a synergetic relationship with each other.
 The speed, agility, and relative ease of use of Spark complement the low cost of operation of Hadoop.
 Hadoop is the best choice for businesses that need huge datasets with batch processing, whereas Spark is ideal for applications that require fast and iterative processing.